karanjthakkar/Arduino-POV/README.md

 This code has been tested on Arduino Uno Rev 2 and as of June 11, 2012, it was still working.

+# Downloading the source code

+For users unfamiliar with `github`: You can download the source code as a zip file by clicking [here](https://github.com/karanjthakkar/Arduino-POV/archive/master.zip)
+For users who have used github before: You can simply fork the repository(if you intend to make changes and pull them to master) and/or clone it on your local machine

 # Acknowledgments

 1. Construction: http://www.pyroelectro.com/projects/pyro_propeller_clock_pov/mechanical_hardware.html